Bryan Danielson

-Bryan Lloyd Danielson (born May 22, 1981) is an American professional wrestler.
-As of 2023, he is signed to All Elite Wrestling (AEW), where he is a member of the Blackpool Combat Club.
-He is also known for his time in WWE, where he worked from 2009 to 2021 under the ring name Daniel Bryan.
+Bryan Lloyd Danielson (born May 22, 1981) is an American semi-retired professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he performs on a part time basis and also serves as color commentator for its flagship show Dynamite.
+He is also known for his tenure in WWE, where he performed under the ring name Daniel Bryan from 2010 to 2021.
+Noted for his technical wrestling style and popularity with fans, he has been described as one of the greatest professional wrestlers of all time.

-Danielson began his professional wrestling career in 1999 on the independent circuit, and signed an 18-month contract with the World Wrestling Federation (WWF, now WWE) in 2000; he later went on to make uncontracted appearances in WWE until 2003.
-He joined Ring of Honor (ROH) in 2002, wrestling in the main event of the promotion's first event, The Era of Honor Begins.
-Considered a mainstay of ROH, he stayed with the company until 2009 and, during his career, won the ROH World Championship and ROH Pure Championship once each, unifying them at one point, and was the inaugural winner of the annual Survival of the Fittest tournament.
-Due to his contributions to ROH, he was part of the inaugural class of the ROH Hall of Fame in 2022.

-Danielson also wrestled extensively in Japan, winning the GHC Junior Heavyweight Championship in Pro Wrestling Noah and the IWGP Junior Heavyweight Tag Team Championship (with Curry Man) in New Japan Pro-Wrestling (NJPW).
-Danielson also won numerous titles on the independent circuit, including two PWG World Championships and the FIP Heavyweight Championship and the wXw World Heavyweight Championship once each.
+Danielson began his professional wrestling career in 1999 on the independent circuit, and signed an 18-month contract with the World Wrestling Federation (WWF, now WWE) in 2000; he later went on to make appearances in WWE until 2003.
+He joined Ring of Honor (ROH) in 2002, wrestling in the main event of the promotion's first event; considered a mainstay of ROH, he stayed with the company until 2009, winning the ROH World Championship and ROH Pure Championship once each.
+He unified the championships at one point and was also the inaugural winner of the annual ROH Survival of the Fittest tournament.
+In 2022, he was named as part of the inaugural class of the ROH Hall of Fame.
+He also wrestled extensively in Japan, winning the GHC Junior Heavyweight Championship in Pro Wrestling Noah (Noah) and the IWGP Junior Heavyweight Tag Team Championship in New Japan Pro-Wrestling (NJPW).
+He won numerous titles on the independent circuit, including the PWG World Championship, the FIP Heavyweight Championship, and the wXw World Heavyweight Championship.